The Trophy Wall Rock Climbing

 From the parking area, follow the main northerly trail into the wash.
 Once you reach the sign for "Turtlehead Peak" take a left on this trail. and walk about 500 yards up the trail.
 Pass the long rock formation in the wash called the Twinkie.
 Take a right directly after passing by the Twinkie.
 Beware the sensitive plant species in this area and stay on the trail - don't create more social trails!
 Keep going past the beautiful, smooth wavy south facing rock and you will eventually end up in the drainage next to the Avian Wall.
 The Avian Wall directly faces the stage/amphitheater of the Trophy Wall.

-12 Total Routes
+13 Total Climbing Routes

-Browse More Classics in The Trophy Wall
+Browse More Rock Climbing Classics in The Trophy Wall

 Featured Route For The Trophy Wall